aaditisinghal/aaditisinghal/README.md

 ---

 ### 🎯 2025 Goals
-- 🔬 Build 3+ bioinformatics projects (including an open-source tool)
+- 🔬 Build 3+ projects (including an open-source tool)
-- 🤖 Deploy my first ML/DL model in healthcare
+- 🤖 Deploy my first ML/DL model
-- 🏆 Win a hackathon @ **MIT/Georgia Tech**
+- 🏆 Win a hackathon @ **MIT/Georgia Tech** achieved
 - 📝 Publish a research paper or scientific blog
 - 🎤 Speak at a student tech or science event